nrfconnect/sdk-nrf/doc/nrf/ug_thingy53_gs.rst

 #.
 Click :guilabel:`Select device` and select the appropriate debug probe entry from the drop-down list.

-   The icon text changes to board name and the ID of the selected device, and the :guilabel:`Device memory layout` section indicates that the device is connected.
+   The icon text changes to board name and the ID of the selected device, and the **Device memory layout** section indicates that the device is connected.

    You can identify the nRF5340 DK by its PCA number PCA10095 and its ID that is printed on the label sticker on the DK.

    If the nRF5340 DK does not show up in the drop-down list, press ``Ctrl+R`` in Windows or ``command+R`` in macOS to restart the Programmer application.

 #.
-Click :guilabel:`Add file` in the :guilabel:`File` section, and select :guilabel:`Browse`.
+Click :guilabel:`Add file` in the **FILE** section, and select :guilabel:`Browse`.

    A file explorer window appears.
 #.
 Navigate to the folder where you extracted the application firmware.
 #.
 Open the folder for the application that you want to transfer to the Nordic Thingy:53.
 #.
 Select the corresponding HEX file to be used with the debug probe and click :guilabel:`Open`.

-   The HEX file appears in the :guilabel:`File memory layout` section.
+   The HEX file appears in the **File memory layout** section.
 #.
-Click :guilabel:`Erase & write` in the :guilabel:`Device` section of the side panel.
+Click :guilabel:`Erase & write` in the **DEVICE** section of the side panel.

-The update is complete when the animation in the Programmer app's :guilabel:`Device memory layout` section ends.
+The update is complete when the animation in the Programmer app's **Device memory layout** section ends.

 .. _thingy53_gs_machine_learning: